 Medicare Supplemental Insurance Plans - Medigap

-BlueCross BlueShield of Western New York's Medicare Supplemental Insurance (Medigap) offers:
+Why BlueCross BlueShield of Western New York Medicare Supplement?

-You must live in one of the following Western New York counties to be eligible for enrollment in one of our Medicare Supplement Insurance plans:
+The Initial Enrollment Period is a limited window of time when you can enroll in Original Medicare (Part A and/or Part B) when you are first eligible.
+You must live in one of the following Western New York counties to be eligible for enrollment in one of our Medicare Advantage plans:

 Most entities that currently provide prescription drug coverage to Medicare-eligible beneficiaries must disclose whether the entity's coverage is 'creditable prescription drug coverage.'
 A disclosure is required whether the insurer is primary or secondary to Medicare.
 A description of an entity, as defined by the Centers for Medicare & Medicaid Services (CMS) can be found on their website.